We are all trying to choose the right foods to fuel our bodies the right way.

 Studies have shown that one of the world’s most popular beverages can also boost your metabolism.

-Studies have found that the caffeine in your morning joe may increase the metabolism by about 10%.
+Studies have found that the caffeine in your morning joe may increase your metabolism by about 10%.

 More specifically, people who consume 270 mg of caffeine, which is about 2-3 cups of coffee, can burn up to an extra 100 calories daily.
 (27, 33)